mtrew2015/Portfolio/README.md

 I used React JS since it's just a great framework for combining JavaScript and HTML into a nice, clean, single page application.
 It works really well in a dynamic porfolio situation.

 I have styled the page using Node-SASS since it works seamlessly with React JS and it makes styling more streamlined and straightforward.

+** This is not my current portfolio ** for my currently deployed portfolio the web address is michael-trew.netlify.com, it will be moving to a different domain soon.